Polynomial-Augmented Neural Networks (PANNs) with Weak Orthogonality Constraints for Enhanced Function and PDE Approximation: Polynomial Augmented Neural Networks

-\paragraph{Custom Automatic Differentiation} We have developed custom forward and backward passes for the PANN architectures, specifically designed to utilize the precomputed basis functions and their derivatives.
-The pseudocode for these custom routines, tailored for the Poisson problem as discussed, is presented in~\cref{alg:forward,alg:backward}.
-In these algorithms, we identify the specific gradient computations to be handled by the automatic differentiation system in blue.
-Specifically, line~\ref{algline:forwardautograd1} of~\cref{alg:forward} and lines~\ref{algline:backautograd1}, \ref{algline:backautograd2}, \ref{algline:backautograd3}, and \ref{algline:backautograd4} of~\cref{alg:backward}.
-All other gradients are precomputed, thereby streamlining the computational process and enhancing the efficiency of the training phase.
+\paragraph{Custom Automatic Differentiation} We developed custom forward and backward passes for the PI-PANN architectures to optimize handling precomputed basis functions and their derivatives to ensure computational efficiency and maintain accurate gradient flow through NN and polynomial components.
+The pseudocode for these custom routines, tailored for the Poisson problem as discussed, is presented in~\Cref{alg:forward,alg:backward}.
+While automatic differentiation in standard deep learning frameworks computes gradients for all layers uniformly, our approach takes advantage of the separability of the polynomial and NN components.
+We reduce redundant calculations that would otherwise increase the computational cost by precomputing the polynomial basis and handling it separately from the NN gradients.
+In particular, lines 7-8 of~\Cref{alg:backward} optimize the gradient flow for the polynomial layer by avoiding recomputation of the basis functions' gradients at each step, thus enhancing efficiency.
+This customized approach is critical for ensuring the model remains scalable and computationally feasible, especially in high-resolution PDEs or large datasets.

-\paragraph{Basis Truncation} We apply $L_1$ regularization to both the DNN coefficients $a_j$ and the coefficients of the polynomial layer bases $b_k$, truncating any coefficients that fall below a specified threshold $t$.
+\paragraph{Basis Truncation} We apply $L_1$ regularization to both the DNN coefficients $a_j$ and the polynomial layer bases $b_k$ coefficients, truncating any coefficients that fall below a specified threshold $t$.
 Specifically, we set the coefficients defined by $\{a_j, b_k \; | \; a_j<t \text{ for }j=1,...,w \text{ and }b_k<t \text{ for }k=1,...,m \}$ to zero, along with their corresponding basis functions.
-This truncation strategy is critical given the potentially large number of basis functions $m$ in high-dimensional problems, as demonstrated in~\cref{fig:basisgen}.
+This truncation strategy is critical given the potentially large number of basis functions $m$ in high-dimensional problems, as demonstrated in~\Cref{fig:basisgen}.
 These precomputations are particularly beneficial in applications such as solving PDEs, where the nth derivatives of each polynomial basis are required.
 By pre-computing and storing these derivatives, we significantly reduce the computational load during each training iteration, thus enhancing overall efficiency.